Verified AI summary ◀▼

 key.
 For example, for the field

 key custom_fields.subscription_date Custom field keys are case-sensitive and must be entered in lowercase letters.
 If you are importing information into a checkbox, enter true to have it checked or false to leave it unchecked.
 To set the value of drop-down list options, use the tag you added when you created the drop-down list.
 For custom date fields, use either the YY/MM/DD or YYYY-MM-DD format.
-To locate the key for a custom
+To locate

-If a field value is not formatted correctly, the import will fail and you will receive an error report specifying which records failed to save.
+If a field value is not formatted correctly, the import will fail, and you will receive an error report specifying which records failed to save.

-Note: If the custom user field you're importing is
+Note: If the custom user field you're

-a lookup relationship
+importing is a lookup relationship

-field, enter the ID of the related object as
+field, enter the ID of the related object as the

-enter the user's ID; for a custom object record, enter
+ID; for a custom object record, enter the record's ID.
+To

-the record's ID.
-To find an organization, user, or
+find an organization, user, or custom object record ID, you

-custom object record ID, you can export data from your
+can export data from your

-account or use the Organizations
+account or use the Organizations API,

-API, Users API, or
+Users API, or

 Custom Object Records